Curriculum and Didactics

 West Penn Hospital was awarded a Ryan Foundation Grant in 2017 and is committed to providing exceptional education in family planning care.
 We provide complex family planning services for many women in the region in our own institution as well as two freestanding clinics.
 We also tailor our curriculum for residents who "opt out," to create a rich learning experience and meet ACGME milestones.

-Simulation curriculum
+Simulation Curriculum

 Our simulation curriculum begins day one with Boot Camp, and spans all four years across obstetrical and gynecologic procedures and emergencies.
 Our curriculum is augmented by the state-of-the-art AHN STAR Simulation Center located next door to West Penn Hospital.
 Simulation training sessions occur during protected didactic time.
 Many simulation tools are also available to the residents outside of scheduled training sessions, including laparoscopic hysterectomy trainer with graduated skill modules, Da Vinci robot simulator, and Fundamentals of Laparoscopy trainer.